hth/noqapp/db/mongo.script.md

     db.PURCHASE_ORDER_PRODUCT.update({}, {$rename:{"BZ":"BS"}}, false, true);
     db.PURCHASE_ORDER_PRODUCT.update({}, {$rename:{"CQR":"QR"}}, false, true);

+Also in Mongo

-Make sure BusinessType in Token_QUEUE is not HO
+1. Make sure BusinessType in Token_QUEUE is not HO
-Change BusinessType in Business NAME from HO to DO
+2. Change BusinessType in Business NAME from HO to DO

----- Mysql
+### Mysql

 Update all HO to DO in mysql